brakmic/FlyWeb-Emoji-Tables/README.md

 For a complete FlyWeb environment you'll need [Firefox Nightly](https://nightly.mozilla.org/) and [must activate](https://flyweb.github.io/#getting-started) *dom.flyweb.enabled* in *about:config*.

+The companion article to this project can be found [here](http://blog.brakmic.com/writing-microapps-with-the-flyweb-api/).

 There's also a [Chrome Extension](https://github.com/BHSPitMonkey/flyweb-browser-chrome) for discovering FlyWeb services available.

 ### Project structure